codeC02003/HoldMyPlace/README.md

 **What if a stockout didn't just end in a refund?**

-I ordered a Costco delivery, paid for it, and then got told afterwards that some of it was out of stock and I'd be refunded.
-Which is fine, I guess.
-But it bothered me that the refund is where the story stops.
-At that moment the retailer is sitting on a genuinely useful fact — here is somebody who already proved they'll pay this price, for this item, at this address — and it just gets thrown away.

-So I built a model of a better ending.
+I'm an international student, so almost all of my shopping happens in bulk.
+It's cheaper per unit, it means fewer trips, and when you don't have a car every trip costs you something.
+So my roommate and I put together a big Costco delivery order — the usual staples, plus four packs of water bottles, which between two of us is about a month of not having to think about water.

+We paid.
+Then the notification came through: the water bottles were unavailable, and that part of the order would be refunded.

+The refund wasn't the problem.
+What came after was.
+We spent the next couple of days going store to store trying to find the same thing again — same number of bottles, roughly the same price per unit.
+Nothing lined up.
+Every place had a slightly different pack size at a worse rate.
+In the end we gave up and bought a pack that cost more and had fewer bottles in it, which is precisely the opposite of why anyone buys in bulk.

+The bit that stayed with me was this.
+We were checking shelves by hand, store by store, and Costco already knew where its own water was.
+Somewhere in their system there's a number for how many packs are sitting in every other warehouse in the region.
+We were running a search manually, badly, with no information, that they could have done instantly.

+So — what if the refund wasn't where it ended?
+What if the system checked the other warehouses before giving up on me?
+And if the item genuinely wasn't anywhere nearby, what if I could just keep my place in line for it instead of starting from scratch as a customer?
+At that moment the retailer is holding a genuinely useful fact about me, that I'll pay this price for this item at this address, and a refund throws it in the bin.

+That's the idea.
+The rest of this is me finding out whether it survives contact with the numbers.

-This repo is a simulation and a unit-economics model.
-It is not a product, and I mainly wrote it to find out where my own idea was wrong.
-It was wrong in five places.
-They're all written up below, including the one that would have killed the whole thing if I'd trusted my first metric.
+What's here is a simulation and a unit-economics model, not a product.
+I mostly wrote it to work out where my own idea was wrong, and it was wrong in five places.
+They're all below, including the one that would have killed the whole thing if I'd trusted my first metric.

 ```bash
 python -m holdmyplace.sim.run --days 90                 # one run